 Note: If you use the parameter all instead of os you will also install the U-boot file included in the CNOS image.
+You will also get updates and fixes made to the boot and OS images, as well as error messages you can ignore.

-2. If required by the FTP, SCP, or SFTP server, enter the appropriate username and password.

-3. You will be prompted to confirm the download of the CNOS image:
+- 2. If required by the FTP, SCP, or SFTP server, enter the appropriate username and password. - 3.
+You will be prompted to confirm the download of the CNOS image:

 '''

 Confirm download operation? (y/n) [n] y

 Download in progress

 Copy Success

 Install image...This takes about 90 seconds.
 Please wait

 Valid image detected.

 Check image signature succeeded

 Extracting image: 100%

 Installing system image to slot 2:

 Installing image: 100%

 Extracting image: 100%

 OS image installation succeeded.

-Standby image now contains Software Version 10.3.1.0
+Standby image now contains Software Version 10.9.2.0

 '''